 An Honorary Board Member contributes in an advisory capacity on the Board, but has no voting privileges.

-Heidi Goldstein – Senior Community Library Manager.
+Heidi Goldstein—Senior Community Library Manager.
 She has lived in California since 1999 and currently lives in Richmond.
-She has been a librarian for over ten years, first in a private arts college and then for Contra Costa County.
+Heidi has been a librarian since 2005, first in a private arts college and then for Contra Costa County.
+Heidi has worked for Contra Costa County Library since 2015.

-Michael A. Fischer – El Cerrito Library Commissioner.
+Michael A. Fischer -El Cerrito Library Commissioner.
 He is a lifelong (except for four years) resident and native of the East Bay and has lived in El Cerrito since 1998.
 He served as a senior attorney for the California Administrative Office of the Courts for nearly 37 years prior to his retirement.
-In addition to the El Cerrito City designated member of the Contra Costa County Library Commission, he is a member of the El Cerrito Civil Service Commission and a legislative policy analyst for AARP.
+In addition to being the El Cerrito City-designated member of the Contra Costa County Library Commission, he is a legislative policy advocate for AARP, mentors students seeking careers in public interest law, and is a director of the Friends of the El Cerrito Library, Founding Director of the Library Foundation of Contra Costa, and Vice Chair of the Committee for a Plaza Station Library.